Let's look at the key reasons that are pushing Allena Pharmaceuticals Inc. (ALNA) to new highs

 Technical Analysis of Allena Pharmaceuticals Inc. (ALNA)

-During the past 100 days, Allena Pharmaceuticals Inc.’s (ALNA) raw stochastic average was set at 18.83%, which indicates a significant increase from 13.41% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 376.68% in the past 14 days, which was higher than the 227.44% volatility it showed in the past 100 days.
+During the past 100 days, Allena Pharmaceuticals Inc.’s (ALNA) raw stochastic average was set at 12.81%, which indicates a significant increase from 1.41% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 143.61% in the past 14 days, which was lower than the 227.45% volatility it showed in the past 100 days.

 Allena Pharmaceuticals Inc. (NASDAQ: ALNA) Key Stats